kevin218/Eureka/docs/source/ecf.rst

 run_tol
 '''''''
 Float.
 The tolerance for the dynesty run.
 Determines the stopping criterion.
-The run will stop when the estimated contribution of the remaining prior volume tot he total evidence falls below this threshold.
+The run will stop when the estimated contribution of the remaining prior volume to the total evidence falls below this threshold.

 interp